Everything withers eventually, and your boat carpet is no different. With time it’ll thin out and lose its color.

-When you are changing your boat carpet, you don’t want to cut it after you have applied the adhesive.
+When you are changing your boat carpet, you don’t want to cut it after applying the adhesive.
 It will prove difficult to reinstall the furniture or other objects you might have ignored earlier on.

 This is how to correctly and safely map out the deck to prepare for the carpeting process:

 - Get lots of tapes, paper, a pen, and a small knife.